-We provide on-the-job training as well as formal training programs, including an annual national sales meeting, store meetings on specific sales and product topics, standardized training manuals and computer based modules and a specialist program that provides training to AutoZoners in several areas of technical expertise from the Company, our vendors and independent certification agencies.
+Each store typically employs from 10 to 16 AutoZoners, including a manager and, in some cases, an assistant manager.
+We provide on-the-job training as well as formal training programs, including an annual national sales meeting, regular store meetings on specific sales and product topics, standardized training manuals and computer based modules and a specialist program that provides training to AutoZoners in several areas of technical expertise from the Company, our vendors and independent certification agencies.
 All domestic AutoZoners are encouraged to complete tests resulting in certifications by the National Institute for Automotive Service Excellence ("ASE"), which is broadly recognized for training certification in the automotive industry.
 Training is supplemented with frequent store visits by management.

-Store managers, sales representatives, commercial sales managers, and managers at various levels across the organization receive financial incentives through performance-based bonuses.
+Store managers, sales representatives, commercial sales managers and managers at various levels across the organization receive financial incentives through performance-based bonuses.
 In addition, our growth has provided opportunities for the promotion of qualified AutoZoners.
 We believe these opportunities are important to attract, motivate and retain high quality AutoZoners.

-All store and branch support functions are centralized in our store support centers located in Memphis, Tennessee; Monterrey, Mexico; Chihuahua, Mexico and Sao Paulo, Brazil, and our branch support center located in Canoga Park, California.
+All store support functions are centralized in our store support centers located in Memphis, Tennessee; Monterrey, Mexico; Chihuahua, Mexico; Sao Paulo, Brazil and Canoga Park, California.
 We believe that this centralization enhances consistent execution of our merchandising and marketing strategies at the store level, while reducing expenses and cost of sales.